DreymaR/BigBagKbdTrixPKL/README.md

 * Use/edit those snippets if you wish to use for instance an Angle mod but not a Wide mod or vice versa

 Anti-madness tips for PKL file editing:
-* Don't use end-of-line comments in the .ini files.
-It's OK in layout.ini only [for now].
 * In layout.ini:
     - Always use tabs as separators.
     - After 'VirtualKey' always include a tab.
     - The CapsLock key should have scan code 'CapsLock' instead of SC03A?
 * In the pkl.ini Extend section: Don't have empty mappings in the Extend section; comment these out.
-* PKL uses .ini files that may be UTF-8 encoded, unlike the source code files which must be ANSI encoded [for now].
+* PKL uses .ini files that may be UTF-8 (or UTF-16) encoded, unlike the source code files which must be ANSI encoded [for now].
+* Don't use end-of-line comments in the original PKL's .ini files, except layout.ini.
+PKL_eD allows them in all .ini files.

 DONE:
 -----